7045kHz/http-client/README.md

 // Create a new builder:
 client := gohttp.NewBuilder().

+	// You can set the client to use a version that supports NTLMv2 by SetNtlm(true) SetNtlm(bool).

 	// You can set global headers to be used in every request made by this client:
 	SetHeaders(headers).